CSE-110-Group-13/cse110-sp24-group13/admin/meetings/042824-sprint-warmup-review.md

 - we will not discuss the process and improvements since that is the purpose for the retrospective review

 ## Meeting Notes:

-- [What we discussed]
+- **Team 2(Task List):**
+  - Feature of adding buttons to the specific day - Venkata
+  - Strike through feature and helped with java script and html - Hoang
+  - Set up initial script to read from json file and create tasklist - Sarah
+  - Worked on CSS file - Rocky
+  - Helped on CSS file and worked on additional features of adding new tasks overall - Uliyaah

--
+- **Team 3 (Calender):**

-  Team 3:
-- Html and buttons-maxim
+  - Html, buttons and google translate feeature - Maxim
-- fixed the initial java script numbers for calenders salman
+  - Fixed the initial java script numbers for calender - Salman
-- Focused on styling the page CSS alessio
+  - Focused on styling the page CSS - Alessio
   - Implemented base calender and bug fixes.
-Adding delete and edit buttons - addy
+Adding delete and edit buttons - Addy
-- The calender automatically figures out what month its on and hover features for the day - zeyad
+  - The calender automatically figures out what month its on and hover features for the day - Zeyad

--